How to Plan a Long Drive

 - If you start your trip at night, check headlights and fog lights.
 Remember to rest properly and to have a light meal before you sit behind the wheel.

 - If you start your trip in the morning, protect your eyes from the sun.
 It is advisable to wear sunglasses to improve visibility.
 If it's summer and it's hot, do not forget to take fresh drinks along and use the air conditioning to prevent you from becoming drowsy.

 - Avoid carrying luggage out of the boot.
 Do not put suitcases or bags in the passenger seats as they could cause injury in the event of an accident.

 - Try to liven up the road trip, especially if you're travelling with children or teenagers.
 Look for games or activities that will keep them distracted and relaxed.
 You can buy a screen designed for the seats so that they can watch a film, or play classic games with them such as Eye Spy, guessing the colour of the next car, and bring along their favourite music.

-If you want to read similar articles to How to Plan a Long Drive, we recommend you visit our Travel category.
+If you'd like to read similar articles to How to Plan a Long Drive, we recommend you browse around our Travel category.